 Many styles now are collapsible which allows them to be easily stored on your pack while resting or if not in use.

-Always an important item when spending time outdoors, especially with the rise in skin cancer and skin cancer awareness.
+Always one of those hiking essentials when spending time outdoors, especially with the rise in skin cancer and skin cancer awareness.
 Even on cloudy overcast days you can still get a sunburn so make sure to protect yourself.

 These areas are the most forgotten areas when applying sunscreen and can easily be protected by a wide-brim sun protective hat.
 Try to buy one that is lightweight and moisture-wicking with a minimum of 3” brim.

 Just as packing a warmer jacket is important, so is a stocking hat.
 Whether you will be needing it for your entire adventure or just packing it in case of colder weather, a warm hat is essential.